angelinacervera/Medical-Insurance-Data-Cleaning-Python-/README.md

 ### 🛠️ Skills Demonstrated
 * **String Parsing:** Splitting and stripping "messy" bulk data into individual record components.
 * **List Management:** Building nested "List of Lists" to organize multi-dimensional data.
 * **Aggregations:** Iterating through cleaned records to find averages for BMI and insurance costs.

 ---

+## 🚀 How to Run These Projects
+1. Clone the repository: `git clone https://github.com/angelinacervera/Medical-Insurance-Data-Cleaning-Python-.git`
+2. Navigate to the `Coffee-Shop-Analysis` folder.
+3. Run the specific audit: `python payroll_audit.py`
+* **Aggregations:** Iterating through cleaned records to find averages for BMI and insurance costs.

+---